 Close Up’s educational resources help students and teachers investigate current events, research pressing issues using reliable sources, and develop real-world skills for effective community engagement.
 Below, you’ll find a sampling of our balanced current issue discussions, in-depth policy units, ready-to-use lesson plans, and weekly blog posts—all for free.
 Please click on the boxes below to learn more about all the different types of resources available.

-Videos | October 28, 2020
+Videos | December 17, 2020

-Post | October 15, 2020
+Post | December 15, 2020